If my plan works, then I won't ever tell this story again, unless

 Taroq pulled his brows down over his face and balled up his lips.
 He really looked like a fat old brown baby when he did that.
 “Okay,” he said.
 “You’ll leave?”
 And then his face relaxed.
 “You make yourself some breakfast too.”

 “I will,” I said.
 “And thank you for getting me away form Pinco’s.”
-That was all it took to convince him.

 “Yeah, I got you out of there pretty good, didn’t I?”